 Detached Homes

 Standalone house on its own lot.
-Maximum privacy and freedom, but also the most maintenance and typically the highest price point.
+Maximum privacy and flexibility, but also the most maintenance responsibility and typically the highest entry price.

 Townhouses

 Attached homes sharing one or more walls.
-A solid middle ground between a condo and detached — often freehold or strata with lower fees than a condo.
+Often a middle ground between a condo and detached — commonly freehold or strata with lower fees than a condo building.

 Condos & Apartments

 You own your unit; common areas are maintained through monthly strata fees.
-Lower maintenance, but strata documents need careful review before purchasing.
+Lower personal maintenance, but strata documents warrant careful review before purchasing.

 Duplexes & Half-Duplexes

-A building split into two separate living spaces.
-Often good value, and can offer rental income potential if one side is tenanted.
+A building divided into two separate living spaces.
+Can offer good relative value and sometimes rental income potential depending on configuration and local zoning.

 Acreages & Rural

 Larger lots outside urban areas.
-Come with unique considerations — well water, septic systems, zoning restrictions, and longer response times for services.
+Come with distinct considerations — well water, septic systems, zoning restrictions, and different service access than urban properties.

 New Construction

-Buying pre-sale or newly built.
+Pre-sale or newly built.
 Different contract terms, GST applies, and completion timelines can shift.
-Assignment sales have their own rules and risks.
+Assignment sales have their own rules and risks worth understanding in advance.

 Buyer's Market vs. Seller's Market